JoshuaScherer1996/meals_app/README.md

 - Learned how to pass functions through multiple classes.
 - Used a Snackbar for user feedback.
 - Used the Drawer widget to create a drawer menu.
+- Used SwitchListTile widgets to create a filter functionality.